fireundubh/playwithfire/pyro/remotes.md

 Host matches occur in sequential order.
 These host matching rules should be ordered top-down from narrowest to broadest.

-If the `--access-token` argument is passed to Pyro, this argument will take priority over the `.secrets` file regardless of whether the file exists.
+If the `--access-token` argument is provided, the value will take priority over the `.secrets` file regardless of whether the file exists.

 # CLI Arguments